 And let no dust alight.”

-We rely on our merits and virtues to remove the defilements from our mind.
+We rely on our merits and virtues to remove the defilements from our minds.
 Therefore, one of the most important functions of merits and virtues is to eliminate and counteract karmic obstacles.
-That is the primary goal of a Buddhist practitioner.
-Only when karmic obstacles are eliminated can our mind become tranquil and peaceful, thus allowing us to gain wisdom, leading to the possibility for eventual enlightenment.
+In fact, that is the primary goal of any Buddhist practitioner.
+Only when karmic obstacles are eliminated can our minds become tranquil and peaceful, thus allowing us to gain wisdom and the possibility of eventual enlightenment.